 I had heard rumblings about the glory of pairing pears and chocolate in pie.
 I mean, they’re both two delicious things so how could it not be amazing?

 No seriously… It’s REALLY GOOD.
-Especially when in these adorable hand pies for Halloween (or Thanksgiving or Christmas?
+Especially when in these adorable hand pies for Valentine’s Day (or Easter or Christmas?
 Start taking down your ideas!).

-Some ingredient notes, I used bosc pears but bartlett will work as well.
+Some ingredient notes, I used a combination of bartlett and bosc pears.
 For chocolate, I used semi sweet chocolate chips but if you have some REALLY good chocolate laying around (like some Valrhona discs…) you should totally go for it.

 - 2 1/2 cups all-purpose flour